 - Federal Court Appeal: if an applicant has exhausted all levels of administrative appeals at the SSA, they can bring an action in federal district court and ask for judicial review of the benefit denial.

-All applicants for disability benefits have the right to be represented by an attorney.
+All applicants making claims for social security have the right to be represented by an attorney.
 You can get an attorney to represent you from the very beginning of the application process or at any level of appeal.
-Hiring a lawyer to represent you will significantly improve your chances of getting approved for benefits.
-Our disability attorneys have experience and a track record of success in getting applicants approved for benefits.
+Hiring a Baltimore lawyer to represent you will significantly improve your chances of getting approved for benefits.
+Our disability attorneys have experience and a track record of success.
 While we cannot guarantee that your application for disability benefits will get approved, we can ensure that you present the best possible case for approval at all stages.

 Yes.
 All applicants for disability benefits are entitled to be represented by attorneys at every stage of the application process.
 Having an attorney handle your application greatly increases your chances of being awarded disability benefits.